CarlosZBent/Personal-Web-2.0/src/content/blog/make-exclusive-telegram-bot.md

 We'll use the method `getChatMember`.
 It will take as arguments the `exclusive_group_id` and the `user_id`, and it will return a `ChatMember` object that will contain a status.

 The list of status it can return is: `creator`, `administrator`, `member`, `left`, `kicked` o `restricted`.
-This are equivalent, respectively, to the owner, and administrator, a member, a user that left the group, a user that was kicked out of the group and a blocked user.
+This are equivalent, respectively, to the owner, an administrator, a member, a user that left the group, a user that was kicked out of the group and a blocked user.

 So, let's get the status of the user that interacted with our bot: